a new source of energy

 Established in 2012, Khondrion is focused on the development of innovative therapies for inherited mitochondrial diseases.

-Khondrion was founded by Professor Dr. Jan Smeitink who has devoted his entire career to the care of mitochondrial disease patients, to better understand the complexity of this disease and his life mission is to develop a treatment for these high impact, often early, fatal group of disorders.
+Khondrion was founded by mitochondrial disease expert Prof. Jan Smeitink.
+Jan has devoted his entire career to the care of mitochondrial disease patients and the study of mitochondria in health and disease, until recently via his long-term affiliation with the Radboud University Medical Center in Nijmegen, The Netherlands.
+Khondrion’s mission is to develop disease-modifying treatments for this high impact, often early, fatal group of (ultra) rare disorders.

 our leadership team

 Chief Executive Officer